Custody

 Nothing in family law is more emotional or challenging than determining the best interest of your children.
 Brian L. Sobol, with his undergraduate degree in child psychology and over 38 years of experience in litigation of custody and parenting time disputes, is uniquely qualified to help guide you through this emotional process.

-Because the laws as to custody and parenting time are complex, below is a brief summary of some of the processes and concepts you will need to understand when considering the future best interests of your children.
+Because the laws regarding custody and parenting time are complex, below is a brief summary of some of the processes and concepts you will need to understand when considering the future best interests of your children.
 While this is a difficult decision for parents, no one knows your children better than you and your spouse, and it is always better for you to reach an agreement as to your children’s future rather than delegating that decision to a judge, who is essentially a stranger to you and your children.
-As many judicial officers may tell you at the commencement of the case, you can either save your children’s college tuition for college or spend it fighting over how many overnights each of you will have with your children.
+As many judicial officers may tell you at the start of the case, you can either save your children’s college tuition for college or spend it fighting over how many overnights each of you will have with your children.

 More often than not, absent genuine issues of chemical dependency or mental health concerns of a parent impacting their ability to parent a child, it is better for you to control your children’s future and decide amongst yourselves schedules and duties as to custody and parenting time, rather than putting these important decisions into the hands of a stranger.
+Collaborative solutions tend to preserve relationships and provide children with a stable environment, ensuring that the focus remains on their well-being rather than conflict.
+It also encourages parents to maintain communication and cooperation, which are crucial for effective co-parenting.

 Parenting Time